The Greatest Hits Collection (Alan Jackson album)

-The Greatest Hits Collection is the first greatest hits compilation album by American country music artist Alan Jackson.
+The Greatest Hits Collection is the first compilation album by American country music artist Alan Jackson.
 Released on October 24, 1995, it includes the greatest hits from his first four studio albums, as well as an album cut from his 1990 debut Here in the Real World and two new tracks — "Tall, Tall Trees" and "I'll Try", both of which were Number One hits for him on the Billboard Hot Country Songs.